j1george/Go-Pairing-Software/README.md

 # Go-Pairing-Software
-Making a go pairing software for the Bay Area Go Players Association (Tasked by Thomas Rike).
+Making a go pairing software for fun for the Bay Area Go Players Association.
 Written in Java for portability.

 # To run